huchunh/Housingprice/README.md

 - **[DVC Documentation](https://dvc.org/doc)**: Guide for setting up DVC for data versioning.

 # **Running MLflow UI in an Airflow Container for Experiment Tracking**
+In this project, we used MLflow within an Airflow container to track our machine learning experiments.
+We trained three models for predicting house prices using both categorical and numerical features:

+Linear Regression
+Random Forest
+Elastic Net
+After evaluating their performance, we found that the Random Forest model provided the best results for our dataset.
+All training runs, metrics, and artifacts were logged and visualized through the MLflow UI, which made it easy to compare the models and select the optimal one.

 This guide explains how to run the **MLflow UI** from an Airflow container in a Dockerized environment.
 It assumes you already have an Airflow setup running using `docker-compose` and MLflow installed in the containers via `_PIP_ADDITIONAL_REQUIREMENTS`.
 ![image](https://github.com/user-attachments/assets/e0e1720d-b7f7-4f88-afbb-546535b91c5d)